JeanBat0202/CheckPoint4/README.md

 - If you are using `yarn` or `pnpm`, adapt the `config/cli` in `package.json`
 - Run command `npm install`
 - _NB: To launch the backend server, you'll need an environment file with database credentials.
 You'll find a template one in `backend/.env.sample`_
+- Run npm migrate for run the database migration script.

 ### Available Commands